Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 Self-directed Customers/Employers, who don't qualify for the Live-in Caregiver Exemption, are responsible for the following:

-• Ensuring PSW collection of EVV records at the time-of-service delivery.
+- Ensuring PSW collection of EVV records at the time-of-service delivery.
 The PSW may manually enter EVV records if the record was not collected at the time of service, but it will be considered a non-compliant EVV record.
+The customer/EOR is required to verify time worked prior to a manual entry taking place.

-• EVV is only a visit record component, it does not complete the other billing requirements for PSW reimbursement.
+- EVV is only a visit record component, it does not equate to billing or complete the other billing requirements for PSW reimbursement.
 Customers/EORs and ACES$ are required to follow all normal business, contractual, and DDD requirements for billing, including correct coding, timely filing, and any other DDD requirements.

-• Customers/EORs are also advised to communicate and coordinate with ACES$ in the case of an EVV record dispute or experiencing issues.
+- Customers/EORs are also advised to communicate and coordinate with ACES$ in the case of an EVV record dispute or when experiencing any issues.

 Responsibilities of the PSW: